-In Windows Vista, 7 and 8, "Windows Resource Protection did not find any integrity violations" appears.
+In Windows Vista and newer, "Windows Resource Protection did not find any integrity violations" appears.
 This means that all files were present and in tact.

-In case some files were damaged or missing, the message reads "Windows Resource Protection found corrupt files and successfully repaired them".
+In case some damaged or missing files were detected and replaced, the message reads "Windows Resource Protection found corrupt files and successfully repaired them".

 If a restart is required for changes to take effect, an additional line "The system file repair changes will take effect after the next reboot" appears.